Nbouchek/recipeXMLParser/README.md

 It takes in two arguments:
   1. A path to a directory of recipes to process.
   2. A path to a directory to write the results out to.

-And it generates a separate XML file for each recipe.
+And it generates a separate XML file for each recipe and stores them in the result directory.

 Unit tests are included in the test folder.